momochi000/typewar/README.md

 ## DONE

+#### REFACTOR: pull out common battle entity behavior into a separate component
+I think there are a few other components which are overloaded with functionality and should be broken up.
+As part of this, do an audit and create additional tasks as necessary.
 #### REFACTOR: Consider initializing box2d as part of Crafty's init
 not part of the scene init
 #### REFACTOR: extract text fragment from attack entity